 Obiang Lima’s failure to make the oil and gas sector more transparent, including implementing “a robust asset declaration regime for senior public officials,” is also preventing the release of more than $200 million of IMF loans to help restructure the economy.

 The end of the oil bonanza may not matter greatly to the Obiang clan, according to Ávila Laurel.

 “These people can live many lives with this money.
 They have taken over many areas and buildings in Malabo.
 They have taken everything,” he said.
 “Even if the oil money ran out, they would still have it all.”

-Rana Al-Sabbagh and Khadija Sharif contributed to this story.
+Rana Al-Sabbagh (OCCRP), Khadija Sharife (OCCRP), and Karina Shedrofsky (OCCRP ID) contributed to this story.